Dental Crowns Indianapolis, IN

 CEREC Same-day Dentistry For Tooth Crowns

-Patients often receive same-day dental crowns using CEREC (Chairside Economical Restoration of Esthetic Ceramics, or Ceramic REConstruction).
-This CAD/CAM technology allows us to create digital impressions of your teeth and fabricate a dental crown quickly and efficiently.
+Patients can get same-day dental crowns using CEREC (Chairside Economical Restoration of Esthetic Ceramics, or Ceramic REConstruction) at North Meridian Dental Excellence.
+This CAD/CAM technology uses digital impressions of your teeth to create a dental crown quickly while you wait.

-With CEREC, there are no messy impressions trays, no temporary crowns, and no return visits.
+With CEREC, there are no messy impression trays, no temporary crowns, and no return visits.
 Schedule a consultation with Dr. Ahlbrecht to see if you qualify for same-day dental crowns with CEREC.

 The Uses of Dental Crowns

 One of the best things about dental crowns is their versatility.
-Not only do they treat a variety of restorative dental concerns, but they can take care of cosmetic problems as well.
+Not only do they treat restorative dental concerns, but they can also fix cosmetic problems as well.

 Cosmetic Fixes